Subchapter 5. Electrical Safety Orders

 Interrupting Rating.
 (See Ratings.)

-Isolated.
-Not readily accessible to persons unless special means of access are used.
+Isolated (as applied to location).
+Not readily accessible to persons unless special means for access are used.

 Junction Box.
 (See Pull Box.)